webcam-org/platform/INSTALLATION_GUIDE.md

 ## 📷 Compatible Cameras

-- **[ ] Create a comprehensive list of compatible cameras:** This will include camera brands and models that have been tested and are known to work with the software.
-I will also include information on how to configure each camera.
+A list of compatible cameras can be found in the `COMPATIBLE_CAMERAS.md` document.

 **Note:** The most important factor for compatibility is support for the RTSP protocol.
 If your camera supports RTSP, it will likely work with webcam.org.
 You can find the RTSP URL for your camera in its documentation or by searching online.
 A good resource for finding RTSP URLs is [https://www.ispyconnect.com/cameras](https://www.ispyconnect.com/cameras).